 When it comes to the parish records, you start to see generations of the same family in the same (or adjacent) village, with the same parents, occasionally family group baptisms, ages at death, fathers’ names against child burials, that kind of thing.
 All of these can guide you in making links between people but approach with caution.

 Personally, I like exact dates but if a person is only peripheral to my family history the quarter and year from the BMD indexes will suffice.
-However, BMD certificates and wills can often provide some useful information, such as parentage (birth and marriages) and offspring (wills).
-Wills are particularly cheap and worth buying.
+Nevertheless, BMD certificates and wills can often provide some useful information, such as parentage (birth and marriages) and offspring (wills).
+UK wills are particularly cheap and worth buying, if available.

-A word of warning if you are starting out researching your family history: one of the downsides of letting everyone loose on the public records and allowing them to create online family trees is that the level of proof required by many amateur genealogists is pretty low.
+The major downside of letting everyone loose on the public records and encouraging them to create online family trees is that the level of proof required by many amateur genealogists is pretty low.
 Several Ancestry members have freely admitted to me that they have linked people from my tree to theirs simply because the names were the same.

-Ancestry’s ‘Hints’ system is probably the main source of the misinformation as members are only too happy to accept what are often wildly off-beam suggestions.
-You generally find that the hints are censuses and births, marriage and deaths, which are easy to find yourself and, in fact, it’s better to do so.
-Occasionally, it comes up with something useful because it searches across all of its databases.
-My advice would be to tread very carefully and not to accept what the Ancestry website throws at you, bearing in mind that all the suggestions are based on artificial intelligence, matching names, dates and places which themselves are often incorrect.
+My advice would be to tread very carefully and not to accept what the Ancestry website throws at you without verification.
+Bear in mind that all the suggestions are based on artificial intelligence, matching names, dates and places which themselves are often incorrect.
 Furthermore, if you do look at the ‘hints’ you find yourself embroiled in a cacophony of buttons and you are expected to click to tell Ancestry if they’ve got it right.
 All in all, a very frustrating feature which is no substitute for an intelligent human brain!

-Another annoying feature of Ancestry (you can tell I’ve spent far too long on the website!) is that if you do have an online tree (whether created there or uploaded from FTM) you will find that it tries to autofill in the search boxes using details from your tree.
-My advice is not to let it do it as it will restrict the results considerable.
+Another annoying feature of Ancestry (you can tell I’ve spent far too long on the website) is that if you do have an online tree (whether created there or uploaded from FTM) you will find that it tries to autofill in the search boxes using details from your tree.
+My advice is not to let it do it as it will restrict the results considerably by being too specific.

 Public trees on Ancestry allow other members to save information and photos to their own trees.
-This is often done with little attempt to check its relevance, simply taking the details at face value.
+This is often done with little attempt to check the relevance, simply taking the details at face value.
 This is particularly true of the pre-1837 records but I would be cautious about the authenticity of photographs as well.
 I have seen the photograph of my paternal grandmother, Nellie Coppard, copied from my tree and attached to a completely unrelated person with the same (admittedly rare) name.
 Sloppy research results in an inaccurate family tree.

-All in all, Ancestry is a bit of a shambles but there are some very well researched trees with lots of images of various kinds.
-You can contact other members, although Ancestry’s messaging system is unreliable as the website does not regularly verify the email addresses of its member (or lapsed members) and as a result you often don’t get a reply.
+All in all, Ancestry is a right old shambles but there are some very well researched trees with lots of images of various kinds.
+You can contact other members, although Ancestry’s messaging system is unreliable, probably because the website does not regularly verify the email addresses of its current or lapsed members and as a result you often don’t get a reply.

 Don’t be put off by my gripes – genealogy is fun and rewarding so have a go and see how you get on.
 Feel free to get in touch if you need any advice.